All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Notes:

-(left) XVIIIth century French map of the territories between Florence and Rome and the Arno and Tiber rivers, the darker area is shown in the next map; the brown line indicates the border between the Grand Duchy of Tuscany (left) and the Papal State (right); (right) 1864 map of Val di Chiana: blue dots: towns covered in this section; red dots: towns covered in other sections: Montefiascone, Bolsena,
+(left) XVIIIth century French map of the territories between Florence and Rome and the Arno and Tiber rivers, the brown line indicates the border between the Grand Duchy of Tuscany (left) and the Papal State (right); the darker area is shown in the next map; (right) 1864 map of Val di Chiana: blue dots: towns covered in this section; red dots: towns covered in other sections: Montefiascone, Bolsena,

 Acquapendente, Bagnoregio (Bagnorea), Todi, Perugia and Assisi